materialsvirtuallab/pyhull/docs/index.rst

 The return values are simply a list of strings from the output.

-Performance of pyhull
+Performance of Pyhull
 =====================

 The table below indicates the time taken in seconds to generate the convex hull for a given number of points in a specified number of dimensions.
-The final column (Cmd-line qconvex) is the time taken to generate the data using a subprocess call to command line qconvex as a comparison for pyhull.
+The final column (Cmd line) is the time taken to generate the data using a subprocess call to command line qconvex as a comparison for pyhull.

 ============ === ======== ======= ========
-No of points Dim scipy    pyhull  Cmd-line
+No of points Dim scipy    pyhull  Cmd line
-                                  qconvex
 ============ === ======== ======= ========
 100          3   0.00237  0.00209 0.01354
 100          4   0.00609  0.00333 0.01053